What Is the Best Cut of Steak? The Ultimate Top 10 List

 The most expensive cut of steak in the world is the A5 Wagyu tenderloin, for a few different reasons.
 All tenderloin steak cuts are more expensive than other cuts of beef because there isn’t much tenderloin on a cow.
 Its limited quantity makes it valuable.

-Wagyu beef, of all breed, is more expensive than cattle breeds, because of the exacting standards and the expensive method of raising the cow.
+Wagyu beef, of all breeds, is more expensive than cattle breeds, because of the exacting standards and the expensive method of raising the cow.
 So that also adds to the price.

 A5 wagyu is the most prized of all the wagyu grades and only goes to the cuts with the best marbling, texture, color, and yield.
 Since this grade is so rare, any A5 wagyu is expensive.